 - No bake!

-Ingredient notes with substitutions
+Ingredient notes and substitutions

-Rolled oats - I mainly use old-fashioned rolled oats for this recipe, but quick oats can also be used since they will be blended into oat flour.
+Rolled oats - I use old-fashioned rolled oats for this recipe, but quick oats can also be used since they will be blended into oat flour.

 The 2 cups of rolled oats can be substituted for 2 cups of store-bought oat flour.
 Measure the flour by spooning it into the cup and leveling it off with the back of a knife.
 You may need to increase how much water you’ll need to get the right consistency.
 I needed 6 tablespoons of water for store-bought oat flour vs the 5 tablespoons of water from the recipe using old-fashioned oats (rolled oats).